ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 ### The Surface plane:
 Font: For the fonts I wanted something playful yet slightly serious.
 Therefore, I have selected Righteous as primary/heading font with Raleway as secondary/general text font.

 Color: The colours chosen for Project Smeach Cuimhne were carefully selected.
 According to research done by the University of Florida in the 2015 paper [The Effect of Color on Working Memory Performance](https://stars.library.ucf.edu/cgi/viewcontent.cgi?article=1619&context=honorstheses1990-2015), the use of blue heightens user memory, creativity and calmness.
 In addition, pink apparently is associated with fun while yellow brings with it attentiveness.
-Therefore the main site colour will be Curious Blue (45, 167, 217) with some lighter variations of this throughout.
+In addition to this, I wanted the game to have a certain 90's feel, therefore the main site colour will be Curious Blue (45, 167, 217) with some lighter variations of this throughout.
 Also will be using a Miami Pink type colour (255, 104, 168) to represent the colour of the tiles.
 Dandelion yellow (248, 233, 36) will be the other color used throughout site.

 Any images used throughout the site will be obtained from image sharing sites and referenced appropriately in the Media section in Credits of this README doc.